BWR

 Mindful reasoning expands this practice by prioritizing actions and decisions that benefit all people, biodiversity, wildlife, and the planet.

 Holistic Approach to Mindful Reasoning: This approach involves reasoning with the best interests of humanity and the planet in mind.
 It recognizes that actions causing harm, such as overpopulation, are not mindful.
-Mindfulness acknowledges our dependence on the Earth and emphasizes avoiding self-destructive behaviors.
+Mindfulness acknowledges our dependence on the Earth and emphasizes the avoidance of self-destructive behaviors.

 Meditation